shubham-IISc/Swiggy-TechStein-2018/README.md

 Details about the dataset and results of preprocessing to feed into our model has been shown in the presentation as well as in jupyter notebook codes.
 Following are some of the screenshots of the interface developed by us:

 **NOTE**:Each item-id mentioned along with a image is unique to a restaurant and an item.
-Exact name of restaurant and item were not disclosed to us by swiggy.
+Exact name of restaurant and item corresponding to given item-id were not disclosed to us by swiggy.